 On May 20, 2022, the Board, by Resolution 2022-036, authorized the award of Contract No. 2022-B-036, Aluminum Clip Fabrication for Suspension Bridge Sound Reduction Project to RushCo Energy Specialist, Fort Worth, TX.
 The Notice to Proceed was issued with an effective date of June 6, 2022.
 The clip fabricator, Architectural Aluminum Fabrication, Inc., prepared shop drawings and other submittals in preparation of the work.
 The fabricator provided sample clips and paint samples for review and approval.
 After review of the samples, staff requested modifications to better match field conditions.
 On December 16, 2022, the revised clip was received and found to be acceptable.
 On March 7, 2023, the revised paint sample was received and found to be acceptable.
 The fabricator completed the fabrication and painting of 25 samples for review and approval.
 The samples were determined to be acceptable, and authorization was given to proceed with production.
 On August 7, 2023, the first shipment of clips was received.
 On October 5, 2023, the second shipment of the clips was received.
-The District is waiting for the Contractor on the Golden Gate Bridge Physical Suicide Deterrent and Wind Retrofit, Contract No. 2016-B-1, to complete the bridge railing final painting and punch list work so installation of the clips may begin.
+In September 2024, the Contractor on the Golden Gate Bridge Physical Suicide Deterrent and Wind Retrofit, Contract No. 2016-B-I, began the west sidewalk bridge railing final painting and punch list work.
+On December 5, 2024, the District Bridge Division staff began the clip installation on the west sidewalk railing near the North Tower.
+The work is continuing.